-Apple used its rebellious and creative brand identity as the hero to take on the more corporate and mainstream Microsoft identity.
+Apple used its rebellious and creative brand identity as the hero to take on the more corporate and mainstream Microsoft.

-It encouraged customers to join them (by buying Apple) to overcome the monster (Microsoft) that dominated the computer category.
+It encouraged customers to join them (by buying Apple) to overcome the monster (Microsoft) which dominated the computer category.

 The monster can be a category truth

-The “monster” can be anything that’s relevant.
-It could be a generic category truth the challenger brand wants to change.
+The “monster” can be anything relevant.
+For example, a generic category truth the challenger brand wants to change.

 Check out this advert from British beer company Brewdog, for example.
 The “story” talks about a rebellion against bland and tasteless beer.